TOTP 28 MAY 1999

 And just like that we appear to have reached a ‘jumping the shark’ moment in the history of TOTP.
 I ranted a bit in the last post about the Cast of Casualty having a hit record and their continuation of the soul-destroying trend for actors becoming pop stars off the back of their TV series characters performing a song in the show.
 That was bad enough but just seven days later we have the unedifying spectacle of the resurrection of another TV show inspired hit machine that made little sense back in the mid 70s and even less in the late 90s.
 We’ll get to that presently but some admin first in that we should acknowledge the fact that Jo Whiley is tonight’s presenter and I may have words to say about her later as well.

 We begin though with the Spice Girls who have entered the charts at No 2 with their latest single “Stop”.
-Normally, a No 2 hit wouldn’t be anything to be sniffed at but in this case, well…it was seen as quite the seismic disappointment seeing as it halted the run of every one of the group’s singles having gone to the top of the charts.
+Normally, a No 2 hit wouldn’t be anything to be sniffed at but in this case, well…it was seen as quite the seismic disappointment as it halted the run of every one of the group’s singles having gone to the top of the charts.
 Despite Jo Whiley saying in her link that she didn’t think it meant the end of ‘girl power’, the Battle of Britpop aside, I don’t think there’d been as much discussion of a song not getting to No 1 since “Welcome To The Pleasuredome” halted Frankie Goes To Hollywood’s run of chart toppers in the mid 80s.
 I discussed the potential reasons for “Stop”…well…stopping their imperial run in the last post so I’m not going over all that again but suffice to say that in a way Jo Whiley was right – a No 2 instead of a No 1 single wasn’t the end of ‘girl power’ but the departure of Geri Halliwell a couple of months later possibly was.

 We’re at the ‘jumping the shark’ moment already.
 Now don’t get me wrong.
 I like The Wombles as much as the next person of my generation who grew up with them in that final, five minute children’s TV slot before the boring old news came on.
 Everyone child of the 70s knew the names Great Uncle Bulgaria, Tobermory, Madame Cholet, Wellington, Bungo, Tomsk and, of course, Orinoco.
 I think a very young me had a poster of Wellington on my bedroom wall.
 That stop-motion animation and the playful voice of Bernard Cribbins was magical stuff.
 However, the idea to turn them into a pop group…I’m not sure I was ever on board with that even as a small child.
 Back in the 70s though they were huge.
 The brainchild of Mike Batt who wrote not just their hits but the TV show theme tune as well, according to Wikipedia they were the most successful music act of 1974 in the UK with more weeks on the singles chart than any other artist.
 Is that true?
 My God.
 It probably is though.
 In 1977 – the year of punk – David Soul was the UK’s best selling artist so…